-You may be one of the millions of Americans who will be moving to a new location and home this year.
+You may be one of the millions of Americans who will be undertaking a long-distance, or even international move this year.
 If so, you will face the often-dreaded challenge of preparing for and surviving that move.
 According to statistics, roughly 12 percent of all individuals and families move each year, which means millions of tons of personal goods will be boxed up and sent on their way in a moving van or trailer.

 Proper Preparation to Prevent Damage